Interactive Art and Embodiment: The Implicit Body as Performance

-Interactive Art and Embodiment: The Implicit Body as Performance, by Nathaniel Stern, will be released in May 2013 as the first in the Arts Future Book series by Gylphi Ltd. Arts Future Book is published and supported by an international editorial board.
-It represents a substantial practical and theoretical investigation into the future of books about the arts.
+Nathaniel Stern’s Interactive Art and Embodiment: The Implicit Body as Performance, released August 2013, is the first in the Arts Future Book series by Gylphi Ltd. Arts Future Book is published and supported by an international editorial board, and represents a substantial practical and theoretical investigation into the future of books about the arts.
 As a book series it publishes unique works that establish new systems for considering art.
-Their aim is to explore the relations between the form and content of art books and to exploit new technologies that expand their literal and philosophical capacities.
+Its aim is to explore the relations between the form and content of art books, and to exploit new technologies that expand their literal and philosophical capacities.
 What is a book about art, and what can and should it do?
 The Arts Future Book project has been explained, modelled (and remodelled) in the open-access journal article/artwork: ‘Is Art History Too Bookish’ by series editor Charlotte Frost.

 In its various modes, Interactive Art and Embodiment performs the philosophical environment of interactive art, and embodies Arts Future Book’s investigations into how we can and should perform art scholarship.